mit-cml/appinventor-sources/appinventor/docs/markdown/reference/components/experimental.md

 {:.events}

 {:id="ChatBot.GotResponse"} GotResponse(*responseCode*{:.text},*responseText*{:.text})
-: Event indicating that a request has finished and has returned data (translation).
+: Event indicating that a request has finished and has returned data (output from ChatBot).

 ### Methods  {#ChatBot-Methods}